pollination/honeybee-radiance/README.md

 ## Example

-For a real-world example see Ladybug Tools recipes:
+For real-world examples see any of these Ladybug Tools recipes for Pollination:

 - [Annual Daylight recipe](https://github.com/pollination/annual-daylight)
 - [Annual Irradiance recipe](https://github.com/pollination/annual-irradiance)